Arindam-langer/http-server/README.md

 - good error handling with expect function is powerful.
 - new conditional "match". it is used to find the pattern of the output then act on it making it act like a dictionary for handling situations, interesting part.
 - problem is that line 72 is not runnig right away but running when not need so i have to solve it by making it run on another thread.

+# conclusion
+- making http server is easy when knowing the steps but was interesting.
+- making server in c was hard due to using struct and a very primitive but good library winsock.
+- making server in python was easy kind of too easy due to socket module.
+- making it in rust was kinda hard due to not working on it but by making this i kindo of understand what rust does and it has good features which make it easier to do socket programming in.